The weather was bound to catch up to us eventually.

 We pointed southwest and had ourselves a little adventure.

 First we drove to an area formally known as the ‘Mendip Hills Area of Outstanding Beauty.’
 And yes, that’s a real thing.
-It even has a website.
 We were mostly intrigued by the designation of such a name, but sure enough, the scenery proved to be outstandingly beautiful.
 We braved the natural beauty only once beyond the comfort of our adorable Fiat 500, to give Basil a break and to take a few photos, but we were quickly back in the warm confines of the car, camera lenses wet, jeans re-soaked.

 As we neared an intersection, I noticed a carved wooden sign pointing in the direction of Cheddar, the birthplace of cheddar cheese.
 As unabashed cheese lovers, we were tempted with the prospect of a snack, or perhaps some early Christmas gifts, so off we headed.